Attorney Michael Hoffman has found several issues with the New Jersey Cannabis Regulatory Commission’s (CRC) methodology to determine Impact Zones.

 He took it upon himself to study the issue when several unexpected places were declared Impact Zone towns.

 Impact Zone towns are supposed to get tax revenue to undo the harms caused by the War on Drugs.
 In addition, individuals from Impact Zones are favored in the licensing process.
 There is now a lawsuit to see that the revenue goes to the most deserving communities.

 According to Hoffman, the CRC noted they intentionally excluded county class from its regression analysis.

 “That goes against the legislative intent in Sections 3 and 4 of the Impact Zone definition in the statute,” Hoffman said.

 He believed that the methodology described by the CRC in the report excludes towns in Monmouth and Ocean County.

 “The exclusion of the statutory requirements of county class in the analysis adds a significant problematic cloud over the results,” Hoffman said.

 “The numbers do not justify the inclusion of Impact Zones beyond those permissible under Section 1.
 Their Crime Index and cannabis arrest data are suspect and faulty in methodology and execution,” he said.

 Impact Zone Criminal Statistics Issues

-Hoffman’s main point is the CRC’s methodology was faulty since they used the Uniform Crime Report (UCR) supplied by the NJ State Police, which has data broken down by police reporting agency and not by town.
+Hoffman’s main point is the CRC’s methodology was faulty.
+They used the Uniform Crime Report (UCR) supplied by the NJ State Police, which has data broken down by police reporting agency and not by town.